osmosis-labs/osmosis/x/poolmanager/README.md

 ## Swaps

-There are 2 swap messages:
+There are 4 swap messages:

 - `MsgSwapExactAmountIn`
 - `MsgSwapExactAmountOut`
+- `MsgSplitRouteSwapExactAmountIn`
+- `MsgSplitRouteSwapExactAmountOut`

-Their implementation of routing is similar.
-As a result, we only focus on `MsgSwapExactAmountIn`.
+Between, `MsgSwapExactAmountIn` and `MsgSwapExactAmountOut`, the implementation of routing is similar.
+We only focus on `MsgSwapExactAmountIn` below.

+`MsgSplitRouteSwapExactAmountIn` and `MsgSplitRouteSwapExactAmountOut` support split routes where for each split route they call the respective
+`MsgSwapExactAmountIn` or `MsgSwapExactAmountOut` message.
+When using the split routes, the slippage protection is disabled on the per-route basis.
+For swap exact amount in, we provide zero for the min amount out.
+For swap exact amount out, we provide the max amount in which is 1 << 256 - 1.
+Read more about route splitting in the "Route Splitting" section.

 Once the message is received, it calls `RouteExactAmountIn`